Cardiovascular disease: Tobacco

 Cigarettes are the major form of smoked tobacco.
 Risks to health from tobacco use result not only from direct consumption of tobacco, but also from exposure to second-hand smoke.
 Approximately 10% of cardiovascular disease is attributed to smoking; however, people who quit smoking by age 30 have almost as low a risk of death as never smokers.

 Physical inactivity

-Insufficient physical activity (defined as less than 5 x 30 minutes of moderate activity per week, or less than 3 x 20 minutes of vigorous activity per week) is currently the fourth leading risk factor for mortality worldwide.
+Insufficient physical activity (defined as less than 5 × 30 minutes of moderate activity per week, or less than 3 × 20 minutes of vigorous activity per week) is currently the fourth leading risk factor for mortality worldwide.
 In 2008, 31.3% of adults aged 15 or older (28.2% men and 34.4% women) were insufficiently physically active.

 The risk of ischemic heart disease and diabetes mellitus is reduced by almost a third in adults who participate in 150 minutes of moderate physical activity each week (or equivalent).
 In addition, physical activity assists weight loss and improves blood glucose control, blood pressure, lipid profile and insulin sensitivity.
 These effects may, at least in part, explain its cardiovascular benefits.